Paradiceros

-Paradiceros is an extinct genus of rhinoceros that lived in east Africa during the Late Miocene, between 10.5 and 9 million years ago.
+Paradiceros is an extinct genus of rhinocerotid that lived in east Africa during the Late Miocene, between 13.7 and 9 million years ago.

 Paradiceros was a relatively small species once believed to be closely allied to Diceros.
 It was a browser and had very short legs, though not as short as some of the more primitive species like Chilotherium.